GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 uid: 6b6bde86e2b1450cb1a8b5fa5f9d7606
 ```

-You can also view [Release details](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app-profiles/releases/web-app-profiles-001?project={{project-id}}) in the GCP control panel.
+You can also view [release details](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app-profiles/releases/web-app-profiles-001?project={{project-id}}) in the GCP control panel.

-Click **Next** to proceed.
+To confirm the rollout, click **Next**.

-## Confirming Rollout
+## Confirm the rollout

-When the Release was created in the previous step, it automatically rolled out your application to the initial Target.
-To confirm your `test` Target has your application deployed, run the following command:
+When the release was created in the previous step, it automatically rolled out your application to the initial target.
+To confirm your `test` target has your application deployed, run the following command:

 ```bash
 gcloud beta deploy rollouts list --delivery-pipeline web-app-profiles --release web-app-profiles-001